tyayers/google-cloud-pybreak/README.md

 To deploy manually, just make sure you are authorized in gcloud and then follow these steps.

-1. Change the project ID to your project in 1_env.sh and call ´source 1_env.sh´
+1. Change the project ID to your project in 1_env.sh and call `source 1_env.sh`
-2. Run the second script to create the user and role assignments ´./2_create_resources.sh´
+2. Run the second script to create the user and role assignments `./2_create_resources.sh`
-3. Run the third script `./3_deploy.sh´ to deploy the microservice to Cloud Run
+3. Run the third script `./3_deploy.sh` to deploy the microservice to Cloud Run

 ## Using and integrating